 - 9.2.1.1.
-The use of land and the types of buildings permitted on any property shall be those identified and described by the designations and their applicable policies set out in Section 9.2.2 and shown on Schedule 13.
+The use of land and the permitted building types on any property shall be those identified and described by the designations and their applicable policies set out in Section 9.2.2 and shown on Schedule 13.
 For the purposes of this Plan, references to Schedule 13 include Schedules 13-A through 13-T, inclusive. - 9.2.1.2.
 The development criteria for various building types are set out in Section 9.2.3.
-Any variations from the policies in Section 9.2.3 shall, to the satisfaction of the City, be minor and shall respond to unique conditions or context of a site.
-Such variations shall not require an amendment to this Plan provided that they are supported through an Urban Design Brief that has been prepared to the satisfaction of the City. - 9.2.1.3.
-Any lands shown on Schedule 3 as located within the boundary of the Provincial Oak Ridges Moraine Conservation Plan and Provincial Greenbelt Plan are also subject to the polices of the Provincial Oak Ridges Moraine Conservation Plan and Provincial Greenbelt Plan and, in all instances, the policies of those Plans shall prevail. - 9.2.1.5.
-No building or structure shall exceed the height in storeys indicated on Schedule 13 by the number following the letter H. - 9.2.1.6.
-No development shall exceed the floor space index indicated on Schedule 13 by the number following the letter D.
+Any variations from the policies in Section 9.2.3, shall, to the satisfaction of the City, be minor and shall respond to unique conditions or context of a site.
+Such variations, with the exception of variations to height and or density, will not require an amendment to this Plan provided that they are supported through an Urban Design Brief that has been prepared to the satisfaction of the City.
+Detailed development standards to implement the policies set out in Section 9.2.3 will be provided through the City's Zoning By-law. - 9.2.1.3.
+Any lands shown on Schedule 3 as located within the boundary of the Provincial Oak Ridges Moraine Conservation Plan and Provincial Greenbelt Plan are also subject to the polices of the Provincial Oak Ridges Moraine Conservation Plan and Provincial Greenbelt Plan and, in all instances, the policies of those Plans shall prevail. - 9.2.1.4.
+No building or structure shall exceed the height in storeys indicated on Schedule 13 by the number following the letter H.